 How to Balance Lawn Mower Blades

-Plastic lawn mower balancers will only cost a few dollars at any home repair shop.
+Plastic lawnmower balancers will only cost a few dollars at any home repair shop.
 If the blade is not balanced, then sharpen the heavier side until both sides are balanced.

-Once the mower blade is balanced, it is time to place back on the mower.
+Once the mower blade is balanced, it is time to place it back on the mower.
 Place it back on with the washer, then tighten the bolt.
 Use the clamp to hold the blade still while you tighten.
 Reconnect spark plugs and battery, fill with gas, and you are ready to mow!

-Know When a Lawn Mower Blade Replacement Is Necessary
+Know When a Blade Replacement Is Necessary

 There is a difference between dull, slightly chipped blades that need sharpening and ones that need to be replaced.
 Every time you go to sharpen your blades, you need to assess your blades to see if they are ready to be trashed.

-Large Nicks: A nick here and there is okay, as long as it can be easily smoothed out during the sharpening process.
+- Large Nicks: A nick here and there is okay, as long as it can be easily smoothed out during the sharpening process.
 On the other hand, once there is a nick or dent large enough that regular sharpening will not smooth away, the blade is damaged and should be replaced.
 With a nick or dent, this can cause the blade to become imbalanced.
-As stated earlier an imbalanced blade can ruin your lawn mower.
-Also, nicks that cannot be smoothed out, can increase in size as you mow.
+As stated earlier, an imbalanced blade can ruin your lawnmower.
+Also, nicks that cannot be smoothed out can increase in size as you mow.

 © 2012 Angela Michelle Schultz